 The Department of Agriculture, Water and the Environment has also determined the project to be a 'controlled action' so it will also require assessment and approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) before it can proceed.

-Epuron is engaging with the broader community to seek input during the project development process.
+Epuron is engaging with the broader community for input during the project development process.
 To date this has involved presentations and meetings with various stakeholders including Council and members of the local community.

 Epuron also recognises the continuing connection that Aboriginal and Torres Strait Islander people have to their land and acknowledges that the project area is Barada Barna People and Barada Kabalbara Yetimarala People country.
 In undertaking project activities Epuron continues to work with the Traditional Custodians to ensure respect to traditional values and culture are upheld.